Methodology

 Employment and earnings data

-The employment data covers those with P45 and P14 records submitted through the Pay As You Earn (PAYE) system.
+The employment data covers those with employment and earnings records submitted through the Pay As You Earn (PAYE) system.
 These figures have been derived from administrative IT systems that, as with any large-scale recording system, are subject to possible errors with data entry and processing.
 While some data cleaning was necessary, the resulting data looks to provide a good reflection of an individual’s employment and earnings for the year.

 For the purposes of collecting taxes only the tax year of employment is needed, accurate start and end dates within the tax year are not required.
 For this reason, issues encountered with the employment data included records with duplicate dates and records with dates which were invalid for our intended use (for example, where an employment start date occurred after the end date).